Vice President of Liberia

 The vice president of the Republic of Liberia is the second-highest executive official in Liberia, and one of only two elected executive offices along with the president.
 The vice president is elected on the same ticket with the president to a six-year term.
 In the event of the death, resignation or removal of the president, the vice president ascends to the presidency, and holds the position for the remainder of their predecessor's term.
 The vice president also serves as the president of the Senate and may cast a vote in the event of a tie.
-The current vice president is Jewel Taylor, serving under president George Weah.
-She began her term on January 22, 2018.
+The current vice president is Jeremiah Koung, serving under president Joseph Boakai.
+He began his term on January 22, 2024.

 Qualifications

 Article 52 of the Constitution lays out the qualifications for candidates for vice president.
 To be eligible for office under the current Constitution, a vice presidential candidate must: